Knowing all 50 states and capitals can seem daunting, but it isn’t with these easy ways to memorize the 50 states and capitals. Perfect for all ages.

 While I know my Kindergartener can’t read the words, we can work on them together and by the end of the Summer, she should be able to read the state names and capitals, if not recognize them.
 I have no doubt my 2nd, 3rd, and 5th graders will be able to read them.
 I may have to help with pronunciation though.

-Learning States and Capitals Through Song
+2. Memorize the 50 States and Capitals Through Song

 Do you ever feel like you live in a musical?
 Is that just our house?
 My kids love music.
 Anything that I can put to music, they pick up quickly.
 There are several different songs I found online to help with memorizing states and capitals through music, here are a couple:

 - 50 States and Capitals Rap

 Printing out the map in the States and Capitals Flashcard PDF would be a great start.

 One side is filled in and the other isn’t.
 Study one side and then practice on the other.
 We’re kicking it old school with that one.